 - Consider installing a heating cable in problem areas.

 - Remove snow from the roof periodically.
 Best to call a roofing professional for this job.
 OHE does not offer this service.

 Preventative maintenance with roof snow & ice removal

 To avoid water intrusion or an unnecessary strain on your roof, your best course of action is to periodically remove the excess snow accumulation.
+Do not trust this job to your local handyman, call in the experts.
 Professional snow and ice removal services will help avoid the risk of personal injury as well as damage to your shingles and building structure.